EvanForsythe/BB485/week01.md

 <div style="border: 1px solid black; padding: 10px; margin: 10px 0;">
    <strong>Task 3: Working with string objects. </strong>
    <ol>
       <li>Create a  new python script.
-Name the notebook and save in your home directory.</li>
+Name the script and save in your home directory.</li>
       <li>Store this DNA sequences as a variable: "ATGGAGGACCCTTTGTTGACTCAGAGTGAGCACATCGTCGATGACGTTACAATCCATGGC
 GATTCTTCTTCAAATGAAGAGCACATCGTCGACGTTACAACCAATGGCAATCCTTCATCA
 GCTGATGAGAAAAGACCGCATGAGGGTGTCCAATGGAGTGATATATTTACATTTACCACT